-Early registration for the Drug Discovery & Therapy World Congress 2017 is now OPEN.
+Early registration for the Drug Discovery & Therapy World Congress 2019 is now OPEN.
 Join us at this important event in Boston, USA.
+Deadline of all hotel bookings August 02, 2019.

 View a list of conference tracks covering CNS Drug Discovery & Therapy, Diabetes and Obesity, Pharmaceutical Biotechnology and Regenerative Medicine.